jacekkala/house_prices_regression/README.md

 ### Feature Engineering and Transformations

-- **Skewed Features**: Right-skewed distributions were transformed using **logarithmic transformations** to normalize distributions and improve linear regression performance.
+- **Skewed Features**: Right-skewed distributions were transformed using **logarithmic and power transformations** to normalize distributions and improve linear regression performance.
 - **Correlation Analysis**: Features highly correlated with `SalePrice` were prioritized.
 - **Categorical Encoding**: Used **OneHotEncoder** to convert categorical variables into binary features.